Anonghost720/zipline/README.md

 # Usage

-Visit [the docs](https://zipline.diced.sh/docs/get-started/docker) for a more in-depth guide on how to get started.
+Visit [the GitHub wiki](https://github.com/Anonghost720/my-zipline/wiki) for a more in-depth guide on how to get started.

 ## Install and Run with Docker

-This is the recommended way to run Zipline:
+This is the recommended way to run ShareHost:

 ```yml
 services: